Gold and nickel in the heart of Kambalda

 Total tonnes of nickel metal

-The Kambalda Nickel Project has a JORC Mineral Resource estimate compiled in accordance with the JORC 2012 guidelines of 4.1 Mt @ 2.7% Ni (Indicated 2.26Mt @ 3.1% Ni and Inferred 1.80Mt @ 2.2% Ni) for a total of 109,100 tonnes of nickel metal, hosted at the Foster nickel mine, the newly discovered Baker deposit and recent additions at Silver Lake and Fisher mines to the north of Lake Lefroy.
+The Kambalda Gold & Nickel Project has a JORC Mineral Resource estimate compiled in accordance with the JORC 2012 guidelines of 4.1 Mt @ 2.7% Ni (Indicated 2.26Mt @ 3.1% Ni and Inferred 1.80Mt @ 2.2% Ni) for a total of 109,100 tonnes of nickel metal, hosted at the Foster nickel mine, the newly discovered Baker deposit and recent additions at Silver Lake and Fisher mines to the north of Lake Lefroy.